-

 Last week, Carlson was sentenced to life without parole.
 Prosecutors believe there could be more victims out there.

+Have docs or info?
 Add information

-If you would like to add or correct any information, please fill out the form below.
+If someone you know was harmed by the person listed on this page, or if you would like us to add or correct any information, please fill out the form below.
+We will keep you anonymous.
+You can also contact us directly.